testflows/TestFlows-WebSite/source/_drafts/combinatorial-testing-the-introduction.md

 ```

 As we can see, now we have only one for-loop instead of two, and if the number of combination variables
-was greater than two, then we would not need add any more nested loops but instead would just pass
+was greater than two, then we would not need to add any more nested loops but instead would just pass
 more variables into the Cartesian `product` function.

 # Exhaustive testing and the combinatorial explosion problem

 Even though we could pass as many iterables as we want into the Cartesian `product` function,
-one for each of our input parameters, the number of combinations will quickly grow
+one for each of our input parameters, the number of combinations will quickly grow,
 and exhaustive testing would become infeasible due to the combinatorial explosion problem.

 The combinatorial explosion arises from the fact that the total number of combinations, {%katex%}N{%endkatex%},